TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 > {: .solution}
 {: .challenge}

-TODO: Callout noting other types of problematic formatting?
+> ## TODO: Other problematic formatting
+>
+> Is it worth including a callout mentioning other types of problematic formatting?
+Things like non-abbreviated words written in all caps or minor semantic elements (code, blockquote, etc.) used purely for formatting.
+{: .discussion}

 ## Meaningful Formatting